kpatel1209/Crystal-Collector/README.md

-Crystal Collector
+# HW #4 - Crystal Collector

-A random number will generate at the start of each game.

-The four crystals you see below each store a random number between 1 - 12.
-You must click on them to find out the number, which will also increase your total score for the round.

-You will win the game by clicking on the diamonds and getting your total score to match with the random number selected by the game.

-You will loose the game if your score goes above the random number picked by the game.

-When the game restarts, the value of the crystals will change as well.
+A Fun jQuery Guessing Game

+This is a front-end application the uses HTML5, CSS3, JavaScript and jQuery.
+This particular project highlights using jQuery to dynamically update the HTML of the application.

+### Other Features
+The page was built using Bootstrap for responsiveness.
+This application contains alerts and the logic has timeouts to allow the final scores to render before the alert executes.

+### How to Play
+You will be given a random number at the start of the game.
+Use the crystals to match your points to the random number.
+The value of the crystals changes for every game and you must figure out their values on your own.

+Match your points to the random number to win.
+If you go over, you lose!